jgeraigery/SpotlightHelp/pages/SpotlightExtensions/extensions_setup.md

 ---
-title: Download and Setup Spotlight Extensions for SQL Server
+title: Download and Setup Spotlight Extensions
 tags: [setup]
 keywords: setup, install
-summary: ""
+summary: "Download the Spotlight Extensions installer from the Spotlight web site.
+Run the installer to install a Spotlight Diagnostic Server (to collect Spotlight monitoring data) and a Playback Database (to store recent monitoring history)."
 sidebar: p_extensions_sidebar
 permalink: extensions_setup.html
 folder: SpotlightExtensions